PhilipMay/ml-experiments/README.md

-# ml-experiments
+# Machine Learning Experiments
-Collection of Machine Learning Experiments
+This is a collection of machine learning experiments.